mrichards42/xword/trunk/doc/crosswordsolver.md

 - Crossword Solver has a single layout that is not resizable.
 Puzzles in jpz format can customize the user interface (e.g. supply a different message when the puzzle is complete, disable reveal buttons).
-- XWord allows the user to position GUI components anywhere and resize them to the user's liking.
+- XWord allows you to position GUI components anywhere and resize them to your liking.
 XWord does not support loading or saving interface information in puzzle files.

 #### [Check and reveal](check.html) ####

-- Crossword Solver allows the user to check the whole grid, or reveal the current letter, word, or entire grid.
+- Crossword Solver allows you to check the whole grid, or reveal the current letter, word, or entire grid.
-- XWord allows the user to check or reveal the current letter, word, or entire grid, and also allows the user to check or reveal a section of the grid.
+- XWord allows you to check or reveal the current letter, word, or entire grid, and also allows you to check or reveal a section of the grid.

 #### Pencil ####